 Another amendment to the original Equal Pay Act went into effect on January 1st, 2017.
 This amendment, Assembly Bill 1676, prohibits employers from using only an employee’s previous salary to justify a disparity in compensation with other employees.
 Previous salary alone cannot be the reason an employer offers less pay to one employee than another that performs substantially similar work.
 The worker’s previous salary no longer counts as a bona fide factor an employer may use to justify pay differentials.

 It is important to note, however, that AB 1676 does not ban an employer from asking an employee or prospective hire about his or her previous salary.
 Employers may still ask for this information during the hiring process.
 The company cannot, however, use this information as the sole justification for a disparity in employee wages – especially if the employee is receiving less than someone of a different sex, race, gender or ethnicity with the same or a similar job.

 How to File an Equal Pay Act Violation Complaint

 If you believe your employer has violated California’s Equal Pay Act, including any of its new amendments, you could file a complaint or civil employment claim.
 First, bring an official complaint to the California Labor Commissioner.
 An administrative complaint against your employer could lead to an investigation and an order requiring the company to remedy the issue.

 If a complaint does not resolve the problem, you may have grounds to file a lawsuit in the civil courts.
 A civil suit that comes within two years of the wage violation could lead to reimbursement for your damages, including back pay and the difference in payment between what you made and what your boss legally should have paid you.
-A California employment lawyer can help you go up against your employer for violations of the Equal Pay Act.
+A Los Angeles wage & hour violations lawyer can help you go up against your employer for violations of the Equal Pay Act.